ilyasolgun11/hangman/docs/README.md

 - ASCII art displaying the build stage of the hangman
 - Game hint message section, this section's text displays various messages based on what the user does, for example:
-  - When the player first starts the game they see a "Good luck" message
+  - When the player first starts the game they see a message stating how many letters the word has "This word is (length of word) letters in length, good luck"
   - If the player does not enter either a letter or a word (for example: numbers or symbols..) they see "Your input is neither a letter nor a word, try again."
   - If the player has guessed a word, but it is guessed already they see "You have guessed the word {user_input} already."
   - If they guess a word but it's not the correct word they see "Wrong! {user_input} is not the word"